bennyschmidt/dereva/README.md

 Anyone can determine the validity of a transaction against a certain confidence threshold by counting how many instances have validated it versus the total being queried.
 As more peers run a transaction, confidence is built, and upon a certain threshold determined by the user a transaction may be deemed valid.

-When performing a basic balance inquiry or when transferring Dereva to another user, like any other request the values are determined functionally - in other words, calculated at the time it's needed to be across a number of peer instances until the provided confidence threshold is met.

 ## Contracts

 Contracts are agreements between participants in a transaction that help enforce the protocol.
 The contract type is specified in the request by it's string name (e.g. `{ contract: "DRV100" }`).
 Currently there are 2 kinds of contracts: